Skip to content

 Who’s entitled to annual leave and how is it calculated?

-Employees are entitled to minimum four weeks’ annual leave after the end of each completed 12 months of continuous employment.
+Employees are entitled to a minimum of four weeks’ annual leave after the end of each completed 12 months of continuous employment.

-“A week for a full-time employee who always works the same hours five days a week would be five days.
-But a week for a part-time employee who always works the same hours three days a week would be three days,” she says.
+“A week for a full-time employee who always works the same hours, five days a week, would be five days.
+However, a week for a part-time employee who always works the same hours, two days a week, would be two days,” he says.

-Callister-Baker says for casual employees, it's possible the employee and employer to agree that holiday pay is paid regularly with their normal pay.
+Kimpton says that for casual employees and employees on fixed term agreements of less than 12 months, an employee and employer can agree that holiday pay is paid regularly with their normal pay.

-1. the work the employee does is so intermittent or irregular that it's impracticable for you to give them annual leave,
+the work the employee does is so intermittent or irregular that it's impracticable for you to give them annual leave;

-2. the holiday pay is an identifiable component of their pay and,
+the holiday pay is an identifiable component of their pay; and

-“Unlike sick leave, there is no maximum amount of annual leave that your employee can carry over each year,” she says.
+“Unlike sick leave, there is no maximum amount of annual leave that your employee can carry over to the next year,” he says.

-“There is no prescribed timeframe for when an employee must give you notice for taking annual leave.
-However, as you and your employee must first try and agree when your employee will take annual leave then your employee cannot take annual leave without notice.”
+“There is also no statutory timeframe for when an employee must give you notice for taking annual leave.
+However, you and your employee must attempt to agree on when the employee will take annual leave.
+Practically, this means the employee cannot take annual leave without notice.”

 Can you reject an annual leave request or force employees to take annual leave?

-If an employee has accrued annual leave, they’re entitled to apply for it.
-You should only reject the request on reasonable grounds.
+If an employee has an accrued entitlement to annual leave, they’re entitled to apply for it.
+You should only reject the request if there are reasonable grounds to do so.

 As annual leave is an entitlement, employees may prefer to take it when it suits – to save it up for a big holiday, for example, or to build it up for when they really need it.